Flourish – Growing to 100K

 What does the City gain by reaching a population of 100,000?

-Just Saying! asked over 3 years ago
+Just Saying! asked about 4 years ago

 Thank you for your question.
 St. Albert, like most Canadian cities is expected to grow.
 Growing to 100K over the coming decades is in keeping with the Edmonton Metropolitan Region Growth Plan and long range provincial population projections.
 New residents presents opportunities for new neighbours, friends, and businesses.